ckormanyos/wide-integer/README.md

 } // namespace math::wide_integer
 ```

-`uintwide_t` also has a third optional template paramter that
+`uintwide_t` also has a third optional template parameter that
 is used to set the _allocator_ _type_ employed for internal storage of the
 big integer's data.
 The default allocator type is `void`
 and `uintwide_t` uses stack allocation with an `std::array`-like internal representation.